ibm-cloud-docs/watsonxdata/explor-buck-obj.md

 {:pre: .pre}
 {:video: .video}

-# Exploring bucket objects
+# Exploring storage objects
 {: #buck-obj}

-To explore the objects in a bucket, use one of the following methods:
+To explore the objects in a storage, use one of the following methods:
 {: shortdesc}

-- **Exploring bucket objects in list view**
+- **Exploring storage objects in list view**

-1. Click the name of bucket that you want to explore.
-The bucket information page opens.
+1. Click the name of storage that you want to explore.
+The storage information page opens.
 2. Click **Objects**.

-- **Exploring bucket objects in topology view**
+- **Exploring storage objects in topology view**

-1. Click the bucket that you want to explore.
-The bucket information page opens.
+1. Click the storage that you want to explore.
+The storage information page opens.
 2. Click **Objects**.